lavajuno/afskmodem/README.md

 ### digitalTransmitter():
 #### Parameters:
-> digitalModulationType: (required, digitalModulationType) Type of digital modulation to transmit.
+> digitalModulationType: (required, digitalModulationTypes) Type of digital modulation to transmit.

 > trainingSequenceOscillations: (optional, int) Number of oscillations of the training sequence